by Sam-SoundGear. Last Updated On October 29th, 2023.

 Adding mass to the walls, floors, and ceilings is one of the basic ways to soundproof any room though it will definitely come with some cost.
 Adding mass simply means to add weight or density to the boundaries of the room.
 The reason for adding mass to make it hard for the sound energy to penetrate or leave the room.
 It also increases the density of the structure, and thus makes it to vibrate less in response to sound energy.

 If you are building a recording studio from scratch, then you can simply build thicker walls by utilizing dense materials like concrete.
-However, if you already have a recording studio set up, adding mass is the next option.
+However, if you already have a professional recording studio set up, adding mass is the next option.

 There are several ways of adding mass to a structure.
 One is to utilize mass-loaded vinyl (MLV) also known as sheet block.
 Mass loaded vinyl is a material specifically made to block noise and when installed correctly and in a single layer it could cut noise from and out of a room by up to 30dB.
 The TMS Mass Loaded Vinyl is a great option you can check out.